javaoffers/briefest/readme.md

   - Field query fuzzy desensitization
   - SQL interceptors, are free to customize
   - SQL filter, are free to customize
   - Slow slow SQL monitor.
-Customizable SQL standard.
+Allow customizable handling of slow SQL.

 - Project of actual combat, which has been used internally.
 The effect is very good.